bot-motion/SFND_2D_Feature_Tracking/README.md

 <img src="matched_keypoints_vs_speed.png">

-SIFT and FREAK failed with memory overflows or other exceptions from within OpenCV and could not be evaluated.
+In the diagram the bubble diameter represents the average size of the keypoints, i.e. how much of the surroundings of a keypoint is encoded.
+Descriptors SIFT and FREAK failed with memory overflows or other exceptions from within OpenCV and could not be evaluated.